 Similar agreements include derivative clearing agreements, global master repurchase agreements, and global master securities lending agreements.
 Similar financial instruments include derivatives, sales and repurchase agreements, reverse sale and repurchase agreements, and securities borrowing and lending agreements.
-Information on the financial instruments such as loans and deposits is not disclosed in the tables below, except for the cases when they are offset in the separate statement of financial position.
+Information about financial instruments, such as loans and deposits, is not provided in the table below, except when they are offset in the separate statement of financial position.

-The above ISDA and similar master netting arrangements do not meet the criteria for offsetting in the separate statement of financial position.
+The above ISDA and similar master netting arrangements do not meet the offsetting criteria in the separate statement of financial position.
 This is because they create a right of set-off of recognised amounts that is enforceable only following an event of default, insolvency or bankruptcy of the Company or the counterparties.
 In addition, the Company and its counterparties do not intend to settle on a net basis or to realise the assets and settle the liabilities simultaneously.